marykdb/build-rocksdb/docs/mingw-build-options.md

 ```

 The sections should now be named `.rdata$refptr_*`.
 The automated validation
-step in the build scripts performs the same check and fails early if any
+steps in the build scripts perform the same check and fail early if any
 `.rdata$.refptr.*` symbols remain.
+You can apply the same command to archives in
+`build/lib/mingw_*` or to the unpacked contents of
+`build/archives/rocksdb-mingw-*.zip` to confirm the delivered artefacts are
+clean.